Saurav-KT/python-graphql/gql-apps/README.md

 Write a mutation to generate a token
 ![img_1.png](img_1.png)

-pass the generated token in the subsequent mutation
+Pass the generated token in the subsequent mutation
 ![img_2.png](img_2.png)